DigiBP/Team-Basler-Fasnacht/README.md

 ### <ins>To-Be Process</ins>

-To schedule an appointment, the user has to first enter some personal information into a google form such as Name, Email, Mobile, AHV-Number and the reasaon for the appointment.
-Afterwards the decision engine will decide between three options upon which reason was given - remote appointment, physical appointment or the patient will be sent to the emergency.
+To schedule an appointment, the patient have to first enter their basic personal information into the Registration Form (Google Form) such as Name, Email, Mobile, AHV-Number and the reasaon for the appointment.
+Upon submission of the registration information, the data is processed by services handler, by utilizing a  decision engine which will decide between three options upon which reason was given - remote appointment, physical appointment or the patient will be sent to the emergency.
+Within the appointment process, underlying user/business tasks are performed as complimentary part of the process flow.

 <ins>Remote appointment:</ins>

-If the reason was OP discussion.
+If the reason was OP discussion a remote appointment is proposed to the patient.
+A link with further instructions is sent by email upon registration.

 <ins>Physical appointment:</ins>

-If the reason was sickness
+If the reason was sickness, a physical appointment is proposed to the patient.
+An email with detailed instructions about the appointment is sent to

 <ins>Emergency:</ins>